CocoaPods/Molinillo/README.md

 ## Usage

 See the [ARCHITECTURE](ARCHITECTURE.md) file for an overview and look at the test suite for example usage.
-Better documentation and examples are forthcoming.

 ## Contributing